 To apply for the primary production land classification:

-To ensure that an application can be fully and promptly considered, it is recommended that all questions about land ownership and its use are answered as thoroughly as possible and that income tax returns, profit and loss statements or a business plan is provided.
+To ensure that an application can be fully and promptly considered, it is recommended that all questions about land ownership and its use are answered as thoroughly as possible and that income tax returns, profit and loss statements or a business plan are provided.

 Partial use of land for primary production